 What Qualifies as a Small Business?
 And Why?

-A significant share of all US government contracts goes to small businesses as per a legal requirement.
-Working for government contracts can open new doors to sales and revenues for your business.
+The goal of the US government is to award at least 23% of all federal contract to small businesses which has been exceeded over the past few years.
+Being awarded a government contract can open new doors to increase revenues for your business.
 However, whether your company qualifies as a “small business” to be eligible for these contracts depends on the definitions set by Small Business Administration (SBA).

-The SBA has set a definition for official small business to help protect and promote small businesses in the larger economy.
-It is also an important measure to help the smaller units stand against the big daddies of the industry.
+The SBA has defined what it means to be a small business to help protect and promote small businesses in the larger economy.
+It is an important measure to help the smaller players stand up against the large corporations in an industry.

-Depending on the industry a small business could have a maximum of 250 employees to a maximum of 1500 employees AND/OR have a maximum average annual receipt of $750,000 to $38500000.
+Depending on the industry a small business could have a maximum of 250 employees to a maximum of 1500 employees AND/OR have a maximum average annual receipts of up to $41,500,000.
 The exact figures for both, max employees and max annual receipts vary from industry to industry and you can find a detailed list here.

 Anything above the maximum limit of revenue or headcount is considered to be a large enterprise.

-To understand clearly if your business falls in SBA’s ambit of small business, you can use the SBA size standard tool.
+To understand clearly if your business falls within the SBA’s definition of small business, you can use the SBA size standard tool.

 Apart from looking at the solid numbers for employee count and revenues, the SBA also looks at some basic qualifications for a company to be certified as a small business.
 To be categorized as a small business, a company should meet the following criteria.